-When the tape job starts on it's schedule, it picks the restore points that were produced by the primary jobs in period since the last tape job run.
-If you change the configuration of the primary jobs, the tape job is updated automatically: it adds new VMs to the list of VMs to archive or stops archiving VMs that were removed from primary jobs.
+When the tape job starts on its schedule, it picks the restore points that were produced by the source jobs in period since the last tape job run.
+If you change the configuration of the source jobs, the tape job is updated automatically: it adds new machines to the list of machines to archive or stops archiving machines that were removed from source jobs.

-The primary jobs may use any backup method:
+The source jobs may use any backup method:

 To back up the forever forward incremental chains to tape, the tape job uses the virtual full.
 The virtual full creates a synthetic full backup on tape regularly (for example, once a week) and splits the chain into short series of tapes which is more convenient for restore.
 For more information, see Virtual Full Backup.

-If the primary job is backup copy job in the periodic copy mode, keep in mind that the last restore point of the backup copy job stays active until the next restore point is created.
+If the source job is backup copy job in the periodic copy mode, keep in mind that the last restore point of the backup copy job stays active until the next restore point is created.
 The tape job does not copy such active points, because they may be updated.
 For this reason, the backup chain on tape will be always one restore point shorter than on disk.

 When the tape job backs up the forward incremental chain to tape, it creates a copy of the disk backup chain.

 The last backup in the reverse incremental backup chain is always the full backup.
 If the source backup chain is reverse incremental, the tape job will copy the full backup each time the tape job runs.
 The increments are skipped.